Martelli: The pain is raw over firing by St. Joe's

-Phil Martelli said Wednesday "the pain is raw" from his firing as Saint Joseph's coach after 34 years at the Philadelphia school, but he wants to continue coaching.
+Phil Martelli said Wednesday that "the pain is raw" from his firing as Saint Joseph's coach after 34 years at the Philadelphia school but that he wants to continue coaching.

 Martelli said he had not read the three-paragraph statement from the school announcing his firing.